Australian Standard Garratt: Queensland Railways

 The Queensland Railways purchased 23.
 One was never used and another saw only two months service.
 In September 1945, the drivers' union placed a ban on them.
 Attempts to modify them proved unsuccessful, and they were written off in 1948.
 Three were sold to the Emu Bay Railway and six to the Tasmanian Government Railways, with the remainder scrapped in 1954/55.

 Tasmanian Government Railways

 The Tasmanian Government Railways purchased 14 new and another six second-hand from the Queensland Railways.
 Two were sold to the Emu Bay Railway with the remainder scrapped in the late 1950s.

 Western Australian Government Railways

 The Western Australian Government Railways purchased 25.
 They were unpopular with crews, and their use through the state's only tunnel at Swan View caused serious problems, resulting in deaths, industrial disputes, and a Royal Commission.

-Six were sold to the South Australian Railways in 1952 with the last withdrawn from the WAGR in January 1957.
+Six of the WAGR locomotives were sold to the South Australian Railways in 1952.
+The last were withdrawn from the WAGR in January 1957.